Vegetable Garden Design

 Tickle your tastebuds

-Your goal should be to plant the kind of garden that will yield the homegrown vegetables that you know you and your family can enjoy.
+Your goal should be to plant the kind of garden that will yield the homegrown vegetables that you know your family will enjoy.
 Don’t over plant.
 There’s no sense spending time and effort growing things you won’t use or must give away.
-Focus on your favorites and enjoy them yourself.
+Focus on your favorites and enjoy them.

 Hatch a plot